wuyueqz/cusw-spr19-winder/README.md

-# cusw-spr19-winder
+# 11.S195 Computational Urban Science Workshop
-11.S195 Computational Urban Science Workshop
+This is the repository for 11.S195 Computational Urban Science Workshop